panzerdp/dmitripavlutin.com/content/posts/111-javascript-callback/index.md

 `persons.map(greet)` method accepts `greet` function as an argument.
 Doing so makes the `greet` a *callback function*.

-A function that accepts a another function as an arguments or returns a function is named *higher order function*.
+A function that accepts another function as an argument or returns a function is named *higher-order function*.

-> A *higher order function* accepts a *callback function* as an argument and invokes ("calls back") the callback function to perform an operation.
+> A *higher-order function* accepts a *callback function* as an argument and invokes ("calls back") the callback function to perform an operation.

-In the examples above, `persons.map(greet)` method is a higher order function that uses `greet()` callback function to map persons to greeting messages.
+In the examples above, `persons.map(greet)` method is a higher-order function that uses `greet()` callback function to map persons to greeting messages.

 You can always write higher order functions that use callbacks by yourself.
 For example, here's an equivalent version that maps items of an array: